On the Lower Central Series Quotients of a Graded Associative Algebra: Introduction

 \subsection{Acknowledgements}

 The authors are very grateful to Pavel Etingof for introducing us to this area of research, suggesting the problem, and devoting a great deal of energy to it through many helpful conversations.
 We are also grateful to David Jordan for help with the software MAGMA, and to Travis Schedler for explaining to us the results of \cite{EG}.
+In earlier versions here was an error in some data in Appendix A, which Teng Fei kindly pointed out; we thank him for that.
 The work of both authors was supported by the Research Science Institute, and conducted in the Department of Mathematics at MIT.
 The work of M.B. was partially supported by the NSF grant DMS-0504847.